Yeh Rishta Kya Kehlata Hai: Akshara & Shubham’s Cases Reopened; Anmol & Mansi To Take Extreme Step!

 - Hina Khan Fans Will Have To Wait!
 The Actress Is Waiting For Performance-based Project!

 The makers of Yeh Rishta Kya Kehlata Hai are keeping the viewers glued to the show with Naira and Kartik's divorce track!
-In the previous episode, we saw as to how after Kartik left to Udaipur, Naira too returns to the place and gets emotional on seeing Bhabimaa and Devyaani.
+In the previous episode, we saw as to how after Kartik left to Udaipur, Naira too returns to her place and gets emotional on seeing Bhabimaa and Devyaani.
 On the other hand, Suwarna arranges for a lawyer, while Kartik calls Naira and tells her that she too, should hire a lawyer.
 Naira gets sad and cries seeing her mother's (Akshara) photo.

 Simultaneously, the viewers will also get to watch Mansi and Anmol's love story, which will eventually bring Kartik and Naira closer.
-Mansi and Anmol tell Naira and Kartik to help them in convincing their respective families as they have found their love (they don't reveal the name).
+Mansi and Anmol tell Naira and Kartik to help them in convincing their respective families as they have found their love (they don't reveal each other's name).
 Wondering how this will happen?
 Keep reading!

 Kartik & Naira In Temple